Auto ID Methods

 local call_id = n2svcd.auto_id ('call_id')

-The auto_id method returns the string value of the automatically incremented ID.
+The auto_id method returns the string value of the automatically generated ID.

-In the case where multiple instances of the LogicApp are being executed (e.g. with the <application repeat= attribute) it is unlikely but theoretically possible that the same automatic ID may be generated for both instances.
+In the case where multiple instances of the LogicApp are being executed (e.g. with the <application repeat= attribute) it is unlikely but theoretically possible that the same automatic ID may be generated for both instances for autoinc IDs.

 To ensure absolute uniqueness when running multiple LogicApp instances, you may wish to consider incorporating a prefix to the ID such as the APPLICATION_PID or APPLICATION_IDX global Lua variables which are guaranteed to be unique between applications.